github/branch-deploy/CONTRIBUTING.md

 ## Steps to Contribute 💡

-> Check the `.node-version` file in the root of this repo so see what version of Node.js is required for local development - note, this can be different from the version of Node.js which runs the Action on GitHub runners
+> Check the `.node-version` file in the root of this repo so see what version of Node.js is required for local development - note, this can be different from the version of Node.js which runs the Action on GitHub runners.
+It is suggested to download [nodenv](https://github.com/nodenv/nodenv) which uses this file and manages your Node.js versions for you

 1. Fork this repository
 2. Commit your changes